Don’t Spend $100 on a Massage. Here’s How to Find Cheap Ones

 While having to go through your doctor might be annoying, you may be able to save money on your massage if your doctor’s referral qualifies you for insurance coverage.
 Before getting your medical massage, ask your insurance provider if there’s a deductible, an out-of-pocket cost, a maximum amount payable per policy term and a maximum reimbursement per visit.

 Check if there are specific massage therapists whom you’re required to see.
-You might need to book with medical massage therapists, who work in doctor’s offices, chiropractic offices, physical therapy offices and acupuncture clinics, said Tsao-Lin Moy, a licensed massage therapist and Chinese medicine expert.
+You might need to book with medical massage therapists who work in doctor’s offices, chiropractic offices, physical therapy offices or acupuncture clinics, according to Tsao-Lin Moy, a licensed massage therapist and Chinese medicine expert.
 If your health insurance doesn’t cover your medical massage, you may be able to use your health savings account to pay for it.